 I think often these days about how artist, educator, and writer Ted Purves defined social practice art: that which produces a space of encounter.
 I am most interested in framing experiences for people to connect – with themselves, each other, issues they care about, their places.
 With this aesthetic of relationship at center, our work goes further, pointing to action participants might choose in response to changes in thought or feeling that relational experiences may bring.

-A lifelong Ohioan, Cincinnati has been home for eighteen years, with my husband Mike, our daughter Francesca, and a rich network of friends.
+A lifelong Ohioan, Cincinnati has been home for fifteen years, with my husband Mike, our daughter Francesca, and a rich network of friends.